OODesigns/constrained-values/README.md

 # Output: Invalid age: None, Is OK: False

 print(f"Error details: {invalid_age.details}")
-# Output: Error details: 150 is not within the range 0-120
+# Output: Value must be less than or equal to 120, got 150

 ```

 We can do the same for a `Temperature` object.